czernika/orchid-image-components/docs/src/content/docs/usage/lightbox.md

     order: 4
 ---

-Lightbox component represents interactive gallery and is based on [Gallery](/orchid-image-components/usage/gallery) with identical API.
+The Lightbox component represents interactive gallery and is based on [Gallery](/orchid-image-components/usage/gallery) with identical API.

 :::caution
 Both JavaScript and CSS files for lightbox needs to be registered within your admin panel.